-Due to this, Gamba grass has two declaration zones under the NT Weeds Management Act 2001, one dedicated to eradication of Gamba grass and the other for controlling Gamba grasss spread.
+Gamba grass has two declaration zones under the NT Weeds Management Act 2001, one dedicated to eradication of gamba grass and the other for managing gamba grass growth and spread.

 Gamba grass is a highly invasive weed.
-It grows bigger, taller and more densely than native grass species and matures later in the dry season.
+It grows taller and more densely than native grass species and matures later in the dry season.

 A gamba grass plant can produce up to 250,000 seeds per season.
 Seeds can be spread by wind, vehicles and machinery, animals and people.

 Gamba grass currently affects up to 15,000 sq km of the NT, but has the potential to affect 380,000 sq km of the NT.
 Most infestations are currently north of Katherine.